13 Great Reasons to Visit New Zealand

 Located in the southwesternmost part of New Zealand (and also home to numerous Lord of the Rings film locations), the Fiordland region is considered one of the country’s most scenic and remote.
 Filled with gigantic mountains, deep lakes, swelling rivers, untamed forests, and resplendent fjords, most of it has never been set upon by man.
 Save a few places where boats and planes can go, the government has made the land off-limits, ensuring that that will be the case for a long time to come.

 This region is home to the majestic Milford and Doubtful Sounds, the Milford and Keppler Tracks, and lots of camping and hiking opportunities.
 If you want to experience New Zealand’s nature away from the crowds, come here.
+A boat cruise is the best way to see the fjords up close (they’re generally around 145 NZD).

 11. Discover Stewart Island